InfluxGraph/influxgraph/README.rst

 The image will use a supplied ``graphite-api.yaml`` on build, when ``docker build`` is called on an InfluxGraph image.

+A dockerfile can also be found under `docker` directory of the repository.

 Main features
 ==============